ivan-volnov/pure/README.md

 - Comes with the perfect prompt character.
   Author went through the whole Unicode range to find it.
-- Indicates when you have unpushed/unpulled `git` commits with up/down arrows. *(Check is done asynchronously!)*
 - Prompt character turns red if the last command didn't exit with `0`.
 - Command execution time will be displayed if it exceeds the set threshold.
 - Username and host only displayed when in an SSH session or a container.